tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 # Supplementary Material

+## Adherence to the FAIR Principles
+The Findability, Accessibility, Interoperability, and Reusability (FAIR) principles include guidelines that have been widely adopted and cited for publishing data and metadata on the web.
+Highlighted in these principles are recommendations intended to assist with the automatic discovery, use, and reuse of data, both by computational stakeholders as well as humans~\cite{wilkinson2016fair}.
+For data to adhere to the FAIR principles, resources described within should use unique and persistent identifiers.
+The current version as well as earlier versions of the data should be freely, openly, and readily accessible.
+Metadata used to describe resources with the data should also be FAIR.
+The provenance of the data, including derivation, generation, and attribution information, should be comprehensive.
+Best practice vocabularies should be used when possible to encourage interoperability.
+Finally, an outside party should be able to conveniently reuse the data or resource.

+### Findability and Accessibility

+We claim the resources produced as part of this work are FAIR.
+For the ontology to be findable, globally unique and persistent identifiers are created for each resource in the ontology.
+Terms use the namespace _**http://purl.org/twc/dpo/ont/**_.
+Such concepts are directly accessible from their URL.
+For example, the concept **dpo:PharmacotherapyFactor** has the URL ([http://purl.org/twc/dpo/ont/PharmacotherapyFactor](http://purl.org/twc/dpo/ont/PharmacotherapyFactor)) which is forwarded to the corresponding resource entry.
+We further assist the accessibility of the ontology by publishing it to multiple open-access websites.
+Since the ontology is published to purl.org, the ontology itself is directly accessible via the resource URL defined in the ontology. ([http://purl.org/twc/dpo/ont/diabetes_pharmacology_ontology.ttl](http://purl.org/twc/dpo/ont/diabetes\_pharmacology\_ontology.ttl))
+We additionally publish the ontology on BioPortal ([https://bioportal.bioontology.org/ontologies/DPCO](https://bioportal.bioontology.org/ontologies/DPCO))
+~\cite{noy2009bioportal} as well as on a public GitHub repository. ([https://github.com/tetherless-world/diabetes-pharmacology-ontology](https://github.com/tetherless-world/diabetes-pharmacology-ontology))
+The websites to which the ontology is published allow for multiple versions of the ontology, so earlier versions can be archived and still accessible.

+### Interoperability
+Interoperability is ``the ability of data or tools from non-cooperating resources to integrate or work together with minimal effort~\cite{wilkinson2016fair}."
+Designing data or tools in a manner that is interoperable is important for advocating the presentation of data in a way that is understandable and able to be integrated amongst various users, including those who did not partake in the original creation of the data.
+To achieve interoperability of data throughout and across multiple disciplines, adherence to a set of standards is necessary.
+The FAIR principles are one such existing standard that guides the creation of data resources, and by adhering to its guidelines we advance the interoperability of our resources.
+We link concepts in our ontology to other standard vocabularies, including the FHIR~\cite{bender2013hl7} compliant vocabulary LOINC, as well as well-accepted standard biomedical ontologies, including ChEBI, Symptom Ontology, and NCIT.
+When designing our ontology, additional standards are taken into consideration, including Ontology Design Patterns (ODPs)~\cite{gangemi2005ontology}, the HCLS dataset specification~\cite{gray2015dataset}, and the Data on the Web Best Practices~\cite{locio2017dataontheweb}.

+### Reusability
+To promote the reusability of our resource, we created a website describing the ontology, how a PHKG can be created using the concepts in the ontology, and how to leverage the ontology to conduct clinical decision-making tasks.
+%The website is available on ([https://tetherless-world.github.io/diabetes-pharmacology-ontology/](https://tetherless-world.github.io/diabetes-pharmacology-ontology/)).
+Each original concept in the ontology has a dedicated section within this resource, which is linked through the persistent URL of the resource, as described above.
+To further assist in the reusability of the Diabetes Pharmacology Ontology, WIDOCO~\cite{garijo2017widoco} is used to generate documentation for the ontology. ([https://tetherless-world.github.io/diabetes-pharmacology-ontology/docs/DiabetesPharmacologyOntology/index-en.html](bit.ly/dpo\_documentation))
+The resources described above are linked at the end of the abstract of this article.
+The website also includes links to these resources.

+## Trustworthiness
+The guiding principles for developing CBK include several metrics of trustworthy knowledge.

+### Knowledge
+The knowledge metric relates to a clear indication of where the knowledge came from, its intended use, and changes within the knowledge.
+For every definition included in the Diabetes Pharmacology Ontology adopted from an external location or vocabulary, we append the adopted definition with attribution to the definition source.
+For classes using definitions adopted from other ontologies, we link the class to the external term from which the definition is borrowed.
+In terms of intended use, we maintain a website describing the ontology and its usage, as mentioned above.
+To preserve version information, we publish to BioPortal and retain links to previous versions of the ontology.

+### Evolution
+Additional metrics relate to the use of the knowledge resource over time and its evolution.
+As part of this work, we have created the foundational framework for our ontology.
+This development is done using an Agile methodology to address a specific use case.
+Therefore, the ontology is not complete, nor is it intended to be.
+Therefore, there is plenty of room for expansion of the ontology to use cases and domains unrelated to diabetes.
+We have designed and documented the resources described in this paper to allow users, including ourselves, to further build upon this work.

+### Publication
+Other metrics of trustworthiness involve sustainability and publication.
+To promote the sustainability of our resource, we have published it in multiple places.
+While we do not own BioPortal or purl.org, the credentials of these websites give us reason to believe that our ontology will persevere at these locations.
+In fact, the P in PURL stands for persistent, and thus purl.org is intended to provide permanent addresses for web resources.
+We further include the ontology in an open GitHub repository which is managed by the organization involved in this research.
+While we have already published the resources described in this article, our intent is to publish this article itself to further support trustworthiness.

+## Openness
+The final principle for developing CBK states that knowledge and its associated infrastructure should be open.
+This principle relates both to the equity of access to knowledge as well as the transparency of its foundations.
+To the extent of our ability, we have made the resources described in this paper openly accessible.
+We promote the use of our ontology by publishing using Apache-2 ([https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)), an open license.
+Furthermore, we've only linked to concepts from external vocabularies that too are openly available.
+We have promoted the transparency of this work by including attribution information whenever necessary and by sufficiently documenting our resources and their use.

 ## Drug-Specific and Patient Factors to Consider When Selecting Antihyperglycemic Treatment in Adults With Type 2 Diabetes

 Source: [https://diabetesjournals.org/clinical/article/40/1/10/139035/Standards-of-Medical-Care-in-Diabetes-2022](https://diabetesjournals.org/clinical/article/40/1/10/139035/Standards-of-Medical-Care-in-Diabetes-2022)